Brightest and Best

 Ritchie Family, "Brightest and Best" (on Ritchie03)

 NOTES: Earlier editions of this index credited this piece to Reginald Heber (1783-1826), on the basis of Irwin Silber's The Season of the Year.
+McKim, p.
+65, unequivocally credits it to Heber and says it was published in the November 1811 edition of The Christian Observer.
 Ian Bradley's The Penguin Book of Carols also attributes the song to Heber, and says it was the first hymn he wrote.
 The New Oxford Book of Carols , however, credits the arrangement to William Walker, while submitting that the "refrain and vv.
 2-4 [are] after Reginald Heber."
-But Spaeth, in A History of Popular Music in America, places the whole thing in the hands of Walker.
+But Spaeth places the whole thing in the hands of Walker.

 George Pullen Jackson does not mention either Walker or Heber; he finds it first in William Caldwell's 1837 Union Harmony (but it's not clear whether this is text or tune or both).